HOW MUCH IS YOUR TRUCK ACCIDENT INJURY WORTH?

 America relies on its trucking industry for the transportation of billions of goods every year.
 Unfortunately, millions of big rigs on the roads mean danger to other motor vehicle drivers.
 Large trucks sharing congested highways in California counties like San Diego, San Francisco, Los Angeles, Riverside, and Sacramento have led to thousands of fatal accidents over the years.
 In one year alone, 4,050 large trucks were in fatal accidents with other vehicles around the nation.

-If you or a loved one recently sustained serious physical or emotional injuries – or expensive property damage – in a truck accident in LA, speak with a professional at Arash Law.
+If you or a loved one recently sustained serious physical or emotional injuries – or expensive property damage – in a truck accident anywhere in California, speak with a professional at Arash Law.
 Our legal team understands that the negligence of truck drivers, fleet managers, maintenance crews, cargo loaders, and part manufacturers is often the cause of tragic truck accidents.
 We have the skills and resources to investigate a crash, identify the defendant, and pursue a claim on our client’s behalf.
 We can help you protect your rights as a big rig accident victim in California.
 One phone call to (888) 488-1391 could open the doors to significant financial recovery.

 Types of Truck Accidents Common in California